Paradise Hotel 51

 Tonally, the game plays out as a complete rejection of that previous project: spreading and investigating ghastly rumors was portrayed as a harmless, fun activity that high-schoolers would engage in, with the promotional radio broadcast even encouraging listeners to share ghost stories from their own towns.
 In Moonlight Syndrome, such activities are squarely framed as childish and disrespectful, turning other people’s suffering into entertainment, to the point where Mika’s shame for partaking in such activities due to peer pressure stands at the core of her feelings of self-loathing.

-Moonlight Syndrome contains bizzarre and esoteric imagery, which often goes unexplained
+Moonlight Syndrome contains bizarre and esoteric imagery, which often goes unexplained

-The visuals have also changed: While Twilight Syndrome relied on the digitized likenesses of real actresses (the actress for Mika even appeared in the Investigation manual) and 2D artwork, the characters in Moonlight Syndrome are modeled after the art of Takashi Miyamoto and both the environments and the CGs are 3D renders.
+The visuals were also changed: while Twilight Syndrome relied on the digitized likenesses of real actresses (the actress for Mika even appeared in the manual of Investigation) and 2D artwork, the characters in Moonlight Syndrome are modeled after the art of Takashi Miyamoto and both the environments and the CGs are 3D renders.

 Twilight Syndrome: The Memorize